-Bill Aird, MD, FRCP, FACP is the Deputy Editor of Hematology, Endocrinology, and Nephrology at DynaMed.
+Bill Aird, MD, FRCP, FACP is the Senior Deputy Editor for Hematology, Endocrinology, and Nephrology at DynaMed.
 He’s a practicing physician at Beth Israel Deaconess Medical Center, as well as a Professor of Medicine at Harvard Medical School.
 He received his medical degree from the University of Western Ontario, London, Canada, completed his fellowship in Hematology at the Brigham and Women’s Hospital in Boston, is board certified by the American Board of Internal Medicine and is a Fellow of the American College of Physicians.

 Scott Barron, MD, FAAP is the Deputy Editor of Pediatrics at DynaMed.
 He has over 20 years of experience in General and Emergency Pediatric Medicine.
-Dr. Barron is an Associate Professor of Pediatrics at the University of Central Florida College of Medicine and a Pediatric Emergency Physician at the Nemours Children’s Hospital in Orlando, Florida.
+Scott is an Associate Professor of Pediatrics at the University of Central Florida College of Medicine and a Pediatric Emergency Physician at the Nemours Children’s Hospital in Orlando, Florida.
 He also served as the Director of Evidence-Based Pathways for the Pediatric Emergency Department at Nemours Children’s Hospital and as a leader in medical student education.
-Dr. Barron earned his medical degree from the University of South Florida College of Medicine in Tampa, FL and completed his Pediatric Residency at Loma Linda University Medical Center in Loma Linda, CA. He is board certified by the American Board of Pediatrics.
+Scott earned his medical degree from the University of South Florida College of Medicine in Tampa, FL and completed his Pediatric Residency at Loma Linda University Medical Center in Loma Linda, CA. He is board certified by the American Board of Pediatrics.